Geology

 Z ResolutionIntegerThe number of grid nodes that will be included within the model elevation domain when creating a single layer.

-Cell Set SubdivisionChoice: Per Material, Stratigraphy or External Grid, All CategoriesAllows the user to select whether the output is grouped into materials, grouped into layers, or not grouped.
+Cell Set SubdivisionChoice: Per Material, Stratigraphy or External Grid, All CategoriesDetermines whether the output is grouped into materials, grouped into layers, or not grouped (containing individual materials per layer).

-Layers From GeologyChoice: Make Single Layer, Use all HorizonsUsed with the input geology port.
-Can create a single layer or a layer for each horizon.
+Layers From GeologyChoice: Make Single Layer, Use all HorizonsUsed with the input geology port to either create a single layer or a layer for each horizon.

-Proportional GriddingChoice: Cells Per Layer, Proportional Z ResolutionWhen multiple geologic layers exist, cells are apportioned to layers in Z based on each layer’s average thickness.
+Proportional GriddingChoice: Cells Per Layer, Proportional Z ResolutionWhen multiple geologic layers exist, controls whether cells are apportioned by a fixed cells-per-layer count or proportionally in Z based on each layer’s average thickness, subject to the Min Cells Per Layer parameter.
+Actual Z Resolution may be higher than specified.

-Min Cells Per LayerIntegerThe minimum number of cells in the Z direction per layer when proportionally gridding an input geologic grid.
+Min Cells Per LayerIntegerThe minimum number of cells (in the Z direction) per layer.
+Used when proportionally gridding an input geologic grid.

 Min Layer ThicknessDoubleThe smallest vertical height of each cell.